 Click on the image below to find out how to make onion masala, how to store it and to find other recipes that call for it.

 Making this dish couldn’t be easier.
-You stir-fry (frozen) green peas in onion masala and spices, then top it with sliced hard boiled egg.
+You stir-fry (frozen) green peas in onion masala and spices, then top it with sliced hard-boiled eggs.
 Garnish with paprika and cilantro and you’re done.
 Well, don’t forget to carefully layer the egg slices on top of green peas – according to my mom, presentation is key to this dish and I have to agree.Print

 - 2 hard boiled eggs, peeled and sliced (see how to make hard boiled eggs below)